-If the answer is yes, then sign up below and I’ll let you know whenever a new post is added.
+If the answer is yes, sign up below, and I’ll let you know whenever a new post is added.

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.